How to Get From Mexico City Airport to Mexico City Centre

 - Gate 2 at Terminal 2

-Mexico City Airport to the city centre by Private Transfer
+Mexico City Airport to Mexico City Centre by Private Transfer

-A private transfer from Mexico City Airport to the city centre is the easiest and most convenient option to start your trip.
-The journey takes 30 minutes - 2 hours, and you’ll be dropped off right at your accommodation — no need to worry about extra transfers.
+A private transfer from Mexico City Airport to Mexico City Centre is the easiest and most convenient option to start your trip.
+The journey takes 30m - 2h, and you’ll be dropped off right at your accommodation — no need to worry about extra transfers.

-Taxi apps like Uber and Didi are available on this route from Mexico City Airport to the city centre.
-They are usually the most budget-friendly option, with prices starting at 280 MXN ($15.70) for a 4-seater.
-Split it with your group, and it’s about 37.50 MXN ($2.10) each.
+Taxi apps like Uber and Didi are available on this route from Mexico City Airport to Mexico City Centre.
+They are usually the most budget-friendly option, with prices starting at 270 MXN ($16) for a 4-seater.
+Split it with your group, and it’s about 68 MXN ($3.90) each.

 Just keep in mind that Uber pick-ups can take a while, especially during busy hours.
 Some drivers may also cancel if they don’t want to wait in the airport queue.